In order to keep your client calm during an audit interview, I suggest you do two things:

 Client: “No, I don’t need to see it.
 I just wanted to make sure.”

-You: “So are you OK with going ahead with the interview.”
+You: “Are you OK with going ahead with the interview.”

 Client: “Yes.
 Thanks.”